Blog

 6 years time limit for claiming flight compensation

-This is the statute of limitations in Cyprus, Ireland and the United Kingdom (except Scotland).
+This is the statute of limitations in Cyprus, Ireland, and the United Kingdom (except Scotland).

 10 years time limit for claiming flight delay compensation